Dominique Ollivier: Education and career

-Ollivier holds a master's degree in engineering from Polytechnique Montréal and a master's degree in public administration from the École nationale d'administration publique.
+Ollivier holds a bachelor's degree in engineering from Polytechnique Montréal and a master's degree in public administration from the École nationale d'administration publique.
 In the early 1990s, she founded Images Interculturelles and a related magazine, the Revue Images, which she edited with Alix Laurent and which was distributed as an insert to Le Devoir.
 From 1995 to 2001, she held a number of positions in ministerial cabinets in the Quebec government and for social organizations.

 In the 1998 Montreal municipal election, Ollivier was a candidate for former mayor Jean Doré's new party, Équipe Montréal, in the Pointe-Sainte-Charles district.
 She obtained 10.3% of the vote and was defeated by the incumbent city councillor, independent Marcel Sévigny.

 From 2001 to 2006, Ollivier worked in the office of Bloc Québécois leader Gilles Duceppe.
 In August 2004, in the lead-up to the by-election in the riding of Gouin, she lost the Parti Québécois nomination to future MNA Nicolas Girard.

 From 2006 to 2011, Ollivier was managing director of the Institut de coopération pour l'éducation des adultes (ICEA).

 From February 2009 to September 2014, Ollivier held the position of ad hoc commissioner of the Office de consultation publique de Montréal, then became its president on September 15, 2014, a position she held until September 9, 2021.